 - Update the data to ensure that any errors or inaccuracies in the data are corrected.

-- Archive the data as set out below.
+- Archive the data.

 - Securely delete data once the legal basis for processing that data has come to an end.

 We may retain and process your data for the following periods, and if more than one period applies to the same data, to the last such period to expire:

 - We will hold agreements (including the Terms and Conditions, Investment Agreement) between you and ebi for a period of six years from the termination or expiry of your subscription as an ebi member.